-A call list can be created via CreateCallList HTTP API.
-Using this API you upload phone numbers and start the calling process with specified options.
-Each call will trigger a specified VoxEngine scenario that can access the number to call (alongside with any custom data) via VoxEngine.customData method.
-An outgoing call is performed via one of the VoxEngine "call" methods, for example, the VoxEngine.callPSTN method or any other from call… methods family.
+A call list can be created in the Call Lists section of the control panel or via the CreateCallList HTTP API method.
+You upload a CSV file with phone numbers and start the calling process with specified options.
+Each call will trigger a specified VoxEngine scenario that can access the number to call (alongside with any custom data) via the VoxEngine.customData method.
 You can read more about call lists in this article.

-Predictive dialing A call list relies on a developer to manually use some call… method if a connected call should be forwarded to an operator.
+A call list relies on a developer to manually use some Call method if a connected call should be forwarded to an operator.

-With "predictive dialing" feature call list can be connected with automated call distribution system so they work in unison: Voximplant analyses speed at which calls are answered and initiate outgoing calls so call center load is maximized.
+The predictive dialing feature allows call lists to connect with the automated call distribution system so they work in unison: Voximplant analyses speed at which calls are answered and initiates outgoing calls so call center load is maximized.
 This feature is automatically enabled if:

-- Call list is created with queue name specified via the queue_id argument.
+- A call list is created with the queue name specified via the queue_id argument.

 - After an operator is reached, the reportProgress method should be called.
 This call is used to calculate operator reach speed and place outgoing calls in a timely manner.
 Please note that predictive dialing works well only if the call center has a suitable number of operators.
 Our internal tests show that a reasonable number is 30 operators.